-But, it’s the middle of March.
-It’s St. Patrick’s Day.
-The New Year’s resolutions have long been forgotten.
+But, it’s now early spring.
+St. Patrick’s Day is right around the corner.
+Our New Year’s resolutions have long been forgotten and abandoned.
 The weather is getting warmer, the days are getting longer, and people are coming out of their winter hibernation with the promise of spring.
 Everyone is dusting off their bicycles, pulling out their golf clubs, signing up for runs, pouring into the local parks, and dreaming about picnics and cookouts.
 Why in the world would anyone chose joining a stuffy old gym over the seduction of a beautiful spring day and outdoor activities?
 It seemed like an odd marketing and advertising strategy to me.

 Then I started thinking about it.
 Why do we set our New Year’s resolutions on January 1st, anyway?
 Is it just because it’s the beginning of a new calendar year?
 Or maybe it’s because some of us are feeling guilty about over indulging during the holidays.
 So, we set lofty goals that sound pretty good during the mad rush of the holidays, only to face the harsh reality of squeezing into spandex, braving the cold harsh weather and short dark days to get to the gym.
 As an extra bonus, we will be surrounded by those folks who kept their New Year’s resolutions from the previous year.
 Yikes!